 Now that you understand how intricate this process can be, you know how important it is to have a competent provider in your corner.
 A provider with the expertise and experience you need to make the most of your oversized flatbed shipping journey.

 That said, choosing the right provider is far from simple.
 And, too often shippers are left at a disadvantage where this is concerned.
-In the article below, we’ve outlined seven essential signs to watch for when making your carrier, or brokerage, selection decisions.
+Check out this article which outlines five essential keys to choosing the best flatbed carrier for your business.

-Use it to fine-tune your supply chain as you prioritize quality service and reliability in your network.
+Keep these tactics in mind as you work to fine-tune your supply chain and prioritize quality service and reliability.

 Here at ATS, we take pride in offering top-of-the-line transportation services to the customers we work with.
 Where flatbed shipping and oversized permitting is concerned, we have the highest level of expertise.
 So please don’t hesitate to reach out to us with any questions you may have.
 Moving more complex freight can get complicated, let us simplify it for you.